perplexedMurfy/MarieAssembler/Readme.md

  * When given "greater" as a parameter, opcode is `0x8C00`
  * When given "equal" as a parameter, opcode is `0x8400`
  * When given "lesser" as a parameter, opcode is `0x8000`
+ * When given a Hex literal as a parameter, the low 3 bytes of the opcode are the parameter

 ## Building
 ### Windows